kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 ## New features

 New features added to each component:
+  - *January 24, 2022* It is possible now to define GitHub Apps bots as trusted users to allow automatic tests trigger without relying on `/ok-to-test` from organization member.
+Trigger and DCO plugins configuration now support additional field `trusted_apps`, which contains list of GitHub Apps bot usernames without `[bot]` suffix.
   - *August 24, 2021* Postsubmit Prow jobs now support the `always_run` field.
     This field interacts with the `run_if_changed` and `skip_if_only_changed` fields as follows: